jitsucom/jitsu-ios/Readme.md

 Information about user is passed with events.

 Use `analytics.userProperties` to manage user info.
-UserProperties consist of an anonymousUserId, and custom identifiers that you can set to the user.
+UserProperties consist of an anonymous user id and custom identifiers that you can set to the user.

-**anonymousUserId**
+**anonymous user id**
 Jitsu automatically sets a UUID to any user, that is stored between launches.
 You can get it by `analytics.userProperties.anonymousUserId`.

-**userIdentifier**
+**user identifier**
 You can set your own identifier to user.
 You can access it it by `analytics.userProperties.userIdentifier`.